-Prerequisite(s): Third year standing.
-(3-0; 0-0) PSYC 361 Practicum (3 sem. hrs.)
-This practicum equips student leaders with the knowledge, skills and experience that will enable them to build community and lead effectively in a residence hall setting.
-Class and assignments are structured to encourage personal growth, teamwork, and leadership development through the process elements of empowering messages, empowering opportunities, empowering reflections, and solution-focused thinking.
-NB: Enrolment is limited to new Resident Assistants.
-(3-0; 0-0) PSYC 365 Psychology and the Correctional System: Prison and the Person (3 sem. hrs.).
-A critical look at how the individual is impacted by the prison environment.
-Through readings, lectures, class discussions, guest speakers, and field interactions, the student encounters various perspectives on the Canadian correctional system.
-The student becomes familiar with current theories of discipline and punishment and explores alternatives to imprisonment.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): PSYC 105, 106.
-(3-0 or 3-0) PSYC 390 Special Topics in Psychology (1-3 sem. hrs.)
+Prerequisite(s): 6 sem. hrs. at the 300- or 400-level of PSYC, SOCI, and/or ANTH.
+PSYC 390 Special Topics in Psychology (1-3 sem. hrs.)
 This course is an examination of selected issues, theories, or topics within the field of psychology.
-NB: Not offered every year.
-See department Prerequisite(s): Third or fourth year psychology majors, or other students with instructor's consent.
+NB: Specific courses may have additional prerequisites.
+Prerequisite(s): Third-year standing.
 PSYC 399 Travel Study - Discover the European Psychologists (3 sem. hrs.)
 This travel studies course explores the historical and cultural contexts that influenced the founders of psychoanalytic and logotherapy psychologies.
-Specifically, this course examines the zeitgeist of Sigmund Freud, Carl Jung, Alfred Alder, and Viktor Frankl and how the intellectual climate of their time influenced their theories.
-The existing political, social, religious, and economic forces including racial discrimination and war - will be studied within the localities that these psychologists lived and practiced to understand the global and European context for psychological thinking and social engagement.
-This is an experiential group based course where interaction with the various presentations and encounters are processed throughout each day with debriefing and feedback sessions.
-Engaging the intensity of the experience (e.g. Dachau, Frankl & Jungian Institutes etc.) enables a deeper connection and learning of the social context and the dynamics of racism and global issues.
-Prerequisite(s): Third or fourth year psychology majors, or other students with instructor's consent.
+Specifically, this course examines the zeitgeist of Sigmund Freud, Carl Jung, Alfred Adler, and Viktor Frankl and how the intellectual climate of their time influenced their theories.
+The existing political, social, religious, and economic forces - including racial discrimination and war - will be studied within the localities that these psychologists lived and practiced, to understand the global and European context for psychological thinking and social engagement.
+This is an experiential groupbased course where interaction with the various presentations and encounters are processed throughout each day with debriefing and feedback sessions.
+Engaging the intensity of the experience (e.g., Dachau, Frankl & Jungian Institutes etc.) enables a deeper connection and learning of the social context and the dynamics of racism and global issues.
+Prerequisite(s): Third- or fourth-year psychology majors, or other students with instructor's consent.
 PSYC 408 History and Systems of Psychology (3 sem. hrs.)
 Historical roots of modern psychology.
 The course examines major systems of thought within the discipline in the context of a Christian view of humans and the world.
-Prerequisite(s): PSYC 105, 106; plus 18 additional sem. hrs. of psychology.
-(3-0; 3-0) PSYC 409 Learning (3 sem. hrs.)
-In this course, classical and operant conditioning processes as well as motor learning, observational learning, and the acquisition of concepts and language are examined.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): PSYC 105, 106; 201; plus 6 additional sem. hrs. of psychology.
-(3-0; 0-0) PSYC 411 Psychology and Spirituality (3 sem. hrs.)
-This course examines the notion of spirituality in light of the psychological theories of Jung, Frankl, Maslow, May, Fromm; contemporary transpersonal psychologists; and Christianity, as well as several Eastern religions.
-Includes the exploration of spiritual themes such as suffering, surrender and relinquishment, forgiveness, love and unity, ecstasy and peak experience, mysticism and sacredness, creativity, meaning, meditation and serenity, authenticity and truth, and birth and death.
-NB: Not offered every year.
-See department chair.
-Prerequisite(s): PSYC 105, 106; 301; plus 6 additional sem. hrs. of Psychology.
-(3-0 or 3-0) PSYC 412 Strategies for the Exceptional Child (3 sem. hrs.)
+Prerequisite(s): PSYC 105 or 106, and fourth-year standing.
+(3-0) PSYC 412 Strategies for the Exceptional Child (3 sem. hrs.)
 This course builds upon the information presented in introductory courses to special education.
 It is intended for pre-professional Education students, professional teachers, and those in psychology, social services, and nursing, and is designed to provide information and strategies for: assessing the needs of students, developing intervention techniques, and utilizing the resources of various professionals to meet the diverse needs of exceptional students and exceptional families.
-Enrolment in this class includes a practicum in a special needs setting.
+NB: Enrolment in this class includes a practicum in a special needs setting.
 Cross-listed: EDUC 412.